 The sensation may hit unexpectedly and vanish just as quickly, or it may last for hours or even days.
 It could be deadly if it occurs in dangerous situations such as when you are driving or operating heavy equipment.
+This is why a visit to an Escondido vertigo clinic is highly recommended.
 People with vertigo experience other symptoms too:

 - Feeling off balanced or being pulled in one direction

 - Ringing in the ears or hearing loss

 - Nystagmus or involuntary eye movements

 Dizziness is one of the leading causes of trips to the emergency room for the elderly, according to the University of Iowa Hospitals and Clinics.
 But vertigo is usually caused by some other health condition.
 Some patients go years without getting a correct diagnosis.